Boeing/gazebo_set_joint_positions_plugin/README.md

 # Contributing

-Any contribution that you make to this repository will be under the Modified Apache 2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0):
+Any contribution that you make to this repository will be under the Apache-2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0):

 ```